HTTP-RPC/Kilo/README.md

 In either case, the service would return the value 6 in response.

 ## POST
-The `POST` method is typically used to add new information to the server.
-For example, the following request might be used to create a new calendar event:
+The `POST` method is typically used to send new information to the server.

-    POST /calendar

 As with HTML forms, `POST` arguments are passed in the request body.
-If the arguments contain only text values, they can be encoded using the "application/x-www-form-urlencoded" MIME type:

-    title=Planning+Meeting&start=2016-06-28T14:00&end=2016-06-28T15:00

-If the arguments contain binary data such as a JPEG or PNG image, the "multipart/form-data" encoding can be used.
+Simple argument values can be submitted as [URL-encoded](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.1) form data, and binary content can be sent using the [multi-part](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.2) encoding.
+For more complex arguments, the [JSON](http://json.org) encoding can be used.

 ## PUT
-The `PUT` method updates existing information on the server. `PUT` arguments are passed in the query string.
-For example, the following request might be used to modify the end date of a calendar event:
+The `PUT` method updates existing information on the server. `PUT` arguments are typically passed in the query string.
+However, when encoded as JSON, they are sent in the request body.

-    PUT /calendar?eventID=102&end=2016-06-28T15:30

 ## DELETE
-The `DELETE` method removes information from the server. `DELETE` arguments are passed in the query string.
-For example, this request might be used to delete a calendar event:
+The `DELETE` method removes information from the server. `DELETE` arguments are always passed in the query string.

-    DELETE /calendar?eventID=102

 # Client Implementations
 The project currently supports consuming services in Objective-C/Swift and Java.
 Each implementation is discussed in more detail below.